SAP-samples/xsa-cap-migration/README.md

   We can reuse the same code for the UI layer.
 Just modify the OData routes and REST endpoints to point to the exposed CAP application services and endpoints Eg: [service.js](https://github.com/SAP-samples/xsa-cap-migration/blob/main/hana-shine-cap/srv/service.js).

   ### 5.3: Deploy the CAP application to the SAP BTP/HANA Cloud environment:
-  Once all the changes are made, Build and deploy the CAP application to the SAP BTP/HANA Cloud environment using the [MTA Deployment Descriptor (mta.yml)](https://developers.sap.com/tutorials/btp-app-cap-mta-deployment.html).
+  Once all the changes are made, Build and deploy the CAP application to the SAP BTP/HANA Cloud environment using the MTA Deployment Descriptor Eg: [mta.yml](https://github.com/SAP-samples/xsa-cap-migration/blob/main/hana-shine-cap/mta.yaml).
+  - Build the application using the command `mbt build -p=cf` from the root folder of the target CAP application.
+  - Once the build is complete, an mta_archives folder will be generated.
+Navigate inside the mta_archives folder.
+  - Deploy the target CAP application to the SAP BTP/HANA Cloud environment environment using the below command.
+    ```
+     cf deploy <Generated_MTAR_Name>.mtar
+    ```

 ## Known Issues
 -  Part of XSJS Javascript code can be reused in CAP but it's not the recommended approach as there are Sync/Async problems for Node.js > 16 and the xsjs module is not supported for Node.js > 14
 -  There is No Option to select the specific containers to migrate so it will migrate all the containers in the given space.